Summer photos 2 on Ontario Street that runs through the Ville-Marie borough in the west to the Mercier-Hochelaga-Maisonneuve borough in the east.

-Five Great Lakes, Superior, Huron, Michigan, Erie and Ontario, a Huron word and a Great Lake that was once a border between the Huron and the Iroquois communities and a Montreal Ontario street culture since 1842.
+Five Great Lakes, Superior, Huron, Michigan, Erie and Ontario, a Huron word and a Great Lake that was once a border between the Huron and the Iroquois communities and, an Ontario Street with its specific and ever changing culture since 1842.

 Nowadays, the Ontario Street is divided into four segments throughout the City of Montreal.
 Among them, the commercial segment located in the Hochelaga area of the Mercier-Hochelaga-Maisonneuve borough.